ajam/datajam/payday-nation/README.md

 If you have questions about this data email us at [ajammultimedia@gmail.com](mailto:ajammultimedia@gmail.com?subject=Payday%20Nation%20data).

+### These complaints have not been investigated by the FTC nor have they been independently verified.

 # What's here?

 This data powers the interactive [on this page](http://projects.aljazeera.com/2014/payday-nation/complaints.html).
 This repo contains two groups of data: